 Run a Mock SEC Exam

-The SEC notes2 that regulatory exams are currently on about a seven-year cycle.
+The SEC notes that regulatory exams are currently on about a seven-year cycle.
 So if it’s been a while since you’ve heard from the Commission, your firm might be coming up for re-examination soon.

 What better way to use your summer than to run a mock exam with your team to prepare?